sweetest-framework/sweetest/GUIDELINES.md

 ### Use the templates!

-To increase your productivits you should definitely exploit your IDE's power as much as possible.
+To increase your productivity you should definitely exploit your IDE's power as much as possible.
 Here are two templates you can use in IntelliJ:

 #### Live templates